 A peak wind gust of 130 mph was reported on Block Island, Rhode Island, while gusts of 100 to 125 mph were reported across the region.

-Flooding from a storm surge was also reported, with water depths between 8 and 10 feet reported in downtown Providence, Rhode Island.
+Storm surge flooding brought water depths between 8 and 10 feet in downtown Providence, Rhode Island.

 The NHC said Carol was responsible for 60 deaths in New England and caused $461 million in damage.